alexdon256/Power_System_State_Estimation_with_CUDA/README.md

 ## Requirements

-- CUDA Toolkit 11.0 or higher
+- CUDA Toolkit 12.0 or higher (12.1+ recommended for better MSVC support)
 - CMake 3.18 or higher
 - C++17 compatible compiler
 - NVIDIA GPU with compute capability 7.5 or higher